scoberheim/Technical-Security-Lab/README.md

 **Installation**

-Proxmox has been installed as a type 1 hypervisor.
-This was done by creating a bootable usb drive with Rufus and a Proxmox iso.
-A type 1 hypersvisor could have been used, however, bare metal gives a more streamlined, dedicated server experience.
+### Installation

+Proxmox VE was installed directly onto the physical server hardware, providing a dedicated Type 1 hypervisor platform for hosting the cybersecurity lab.

+A bootable USB installation media was created using Rufus and the Proxmox VE ISO.
+Installing Proxmox directly onto the hardware provides dedicated resources for the virtualised lab environment and allows the network, storage and virtual machines to be centrally managed.

 **Network Configuration**